IT Careers

 Identifying the piece of hardware that’s malfunctioning or the setting that’s misconfigured is the first step.
 For simple issues, help desk analysts are responsible for doing something about it.
 If it’s a relatively minor fix, a network monitoring and management tool lets you get remote access to a client or customer’s PC so you can perform the necessary fix or update on your own.
 Many companies have proprietary RMMs that you couldn’t learn ahead of time.
 But you should still learn about different RMMs and have a sense of what they’re capable of.

 Salary impact of remote monitoring and management tools: Significant.
 The ability to remote into a computer and fix simple issues is a pillar of a Help Desk Analyst’s job.
-There are too many different remote monitoring and management tools to ever learn.
-But it looks great to a potential employer if you can at least talk about them.
+There are too many different remote monitoring and management tools ever to learn.
+But it would look great to a potential employer if you could at least talk about them.

 Ticketing Systems and Tools

 The success or failure of any tech support team is often its ticketing system.
-A really well-written ticket that captures all the relevant information and diagnoses underlying problems can help make sure nothing gets overlooked, work doesn’t get done twice, and no customers fall through the cracks.
-But the skill of writing good tickets that go to the right people is rare — even among help desk analysts.
+A really well-written ticket that captures all the relevant information and diagnoses underlying problems can help ensure nothing gets overlooked, work doesn’t get done twice, and no customers fall through the cracks.
+But the skill of writing good tickets that go to the right people is rare—even among help desk analysts.

 Port Scanning Tools

-Port scanning is a diagnostic approach that’s usually taken by network administrators.
+Port scanning is a diagnostic approach that network administrators usually take.
 But help desk analysts should be ready to use them for outlier cases.
-Running a port scan can reveal if a problem is simple enough to handle at a low level, or if it needs to be moved up, what seems to be causing the problem.
+Running a port scan can reveal if a problem is simple enough to handle at a low level, or if it needs to be moved up, and what seems to be causing the problem.

 4 Best Certifications for a Help Desk Analyst

-In case you’ve never heard of them, earning certifications is one of the best possible ways to demonstrate excellence in your job and earn promotions to much better salaries.
-Help desk analysts are very often at the start of their career and might never have heard of certifications, or not know the good ones from the okay.
+Earning certifications is one of the best possible ways to demonstrate excellence in your job and earn promotions to much better salaries.
+Help desk analysts are very often at the start of their careers and might never have heard of certifications or not know the good ones from the okay ones.

 CompTIA A+

 CompTIA is one of the IT world’s most respected professional organizations.
-They offer certifications that are vendor-agnostic.
-That means that they don’t relate specifically to using one piece of hardware or one developer’s software.
-As an organization, CompTIA is more interested in certifying entire categories of work, regardless of what technology makes it possible.
+It offers vendor-agnostic certifications, which don’t relate specifically to using one piece of hardware or one developer’s software.
+As an organization, CompTIA is more interested in certifying entire categories of work, regardless of what technology makes them possible.
 The A+ is their entry-level service desk/help desk/tech support certification.

 CompTIA Network+

 The Network+ is CompTIA’s certification for entry-level networking professionals.
-The content of the Network+ is both more focused on network administration and more advanced than most help desk analysts will need for their first job.
-But earning it shows commitment to the job and can expose the possibilities that networking can hold in case your company has promotions to a network team out of the help desk.
+The content of Network+ is both more focused on network administration and more advanced than most help desk analysts will need for their first job.
+However, earning it shows commitment to the job and can expose you to possible networking roles if your company has roles available.

 Salary impact of getting the CompTIA Network+: Considerable.
 If you’re a new help desk analyst and you want to improve your salary with a certification, the A+ is your best bet.
 But if you already have the A+ and you want to become even more capable while also exploring a possible new career, the Network+ would be a great second choice.